Nov. 15 – Early Action and Early Decision candidates

 In addition, private schools like Clark use the information provided in the CSS PROFILE to build financial aid packages, something most public institutions do not do.
 These differences will usually result in different financial aid packages for each school you apply to.

 Clark uses an institutional methodology determined to best fit the university’s needs and ability to support students.
-If Clark is your first choice and you have a financial aid award from another academically strong institution, and it appears that the total cost to you and your family will be greater at Clark, you should share that information with our Office of Financial Assistance.
-Your family may be facing circumstances that our staff can take into account in the calculation of your need-based financial aid eligibility.
+If your family may be facing circumstances that our staff can take into account in the calculation of your need-based financial aid eligibility, please contact our office.

 You can expect to receive approximately the same financial aid each year as long as: